sphinx-labs/sphinx/specs/chugsplash-manager.md

 ## Claiming a bundle

 * Anyone should be able to claim a bundle.
-* The executor's `debt` plus the `msg.value` MUST be greater than or equal to the `executorBondAmount`.
+* The `msg.value` MUST be greater than or equal to the `executorBondAmount`.
 * The bundle being claimed MUST have an `APPROVED` status.
 * The current `block.timestamp` MUST be greater than the `timeClaimed` plus the `executionLockTime`.
 * Claiming a bundle MUST set the `timeClaimed` to be the `block.timestamp`.
 * Claiming a bundle MUST set the `selectedExecutor` to be the executor that claimed the bundle.
-* The ChugSplashManager MUST increase the `debt` owed to the current executor by the `executorBondAmount`.
+* If there was no previously selected executor for this bundle:
   * The ChugSplashManager MUST increase the `totalDebt` by the `executorBondAmount`.
 * The ChugSplashManager MUST emit the event ChugSplashBundleClaimed with the claimed bundle ID and the address of the executor.
 The ChugSplashManager MUST announce this event to the registry.

-## Setting the executor's bond amount

-* The `admin` of the `ChugSplashManager` MUST be the only address that can set the `executorBondAmount`.
-* The executor bond amount MUST NOT be changed while there is an active bundle.
-* MUST set `executorBondAmount` to its new value.
-* The ChugSplashManager MUST emit the ExecutorBondAmountSet event with the new `executorBondAmount`.
-The ChugSplashManager MUST announce this event to the registry.

 ## Transferring proxy ownership from the ChugSplashManager

 * The `admin` of the `ChugSplashManager` MUST be the only address that can transfer proxy ownership from the ChugSplashManager.
-* The proxy MUST already be deployed.
-* The owner of the proxy MUST be the ChugSplashManager.
+* There MUST NOT be an active bundle ID.
-* If there is an active bundle ID, the `totalDebt` and the current executor's `debt` MUST be increased by `BUNDLE_EXECUTION_BOND_AMOUNT`.
 * The delegatecall to transfer proxy ownership MUST succeed.
 * The ChugSplashManager MUST emit the ProxyOwnershipTransferred event with the name of the target corresponding to the proxy (indexed and unindexed), the address of the proxy, and the new owner of the proxy.
 The ChugSplashManager MUST announce this event to the registry.